 As with most professional situations involving client care, there is no substitute for common sense, sound professional judgment, College Practice Standards, and what the law requires.
-This resource is to be used in conjunction with the Health Care Consent and Facilities Admissions Act and College Standard of Practice: Informed defining consent1

-Consent, and should not be used as a stand alone document.
+This resource is to be used in conjunction with the Health Care Consent and Facilities Admissions Act and College Standards of Practice, and should not be used as a stand alone document.